Sheetal28Sharma/Sales-Insights-Dashboard/README.md

                 - Data and Analytics Team
                 - IT

-4. -**End result** :- An automated dashboard providing quick and latest sights in order to support Data driven decision making.
+4. ## End result:- An automated dashboard providing quick and latest sights in order to support Data driven decision making.

-5. -**Success Criteria** :-
+5. ##Success Criteria :-

              - Dahboard uncovering sales order insights with latest data available
              - Sales team able to take better decisions and prove 10% cost saving of total spend.